Mominahabibi19/CSElab3/Lab_Report _3.md

 ethnicity and age have adversely affected the ability of some (base) mominahabibi@Mominas-MBP docsearch %
 ```
-When you use the command line `-A num` tells `grep` command to display the lines that match the pattern followed by the specified number of lines after each match, and the num represents the number of lines you want to display after the match. so it is useful because it provides context around the matching lines for example, if I want to look for a word and its description so when I `grep` that word using the command line `-A num` it will show the world followed by a few line of its description.
+When you use the command line `-A num`(after context = num) tells `grep` command to display the lines that match the pattern followed by the specified number of lines after each match, and the num represents the number of lines you want to display after the match. so it is useful because it provides context around the matching lines for example, if I want to look for a word and its description so when I `grep` that word using the command line `-A num` it will show the world followed by a few line of its description.

-- Third alternate way of using the command grep with
+- Third alternate way of using the command `grep` with `-H`
-Example 1:
+- - Example 1:
 ```
-code
+(base) mominahabibi@Mominas-MBP About_LSC % grep -H -i supreme *Opinion.txt *Syllabus.txt
+LegalServCorp_v_VelazquezOpinion.txt:SUPREME COURT OF THE UNITED STATES LegalServCorp_v_VelazquezSyllabus.txt:SUPREME COURT OF THE UNITED STATES (base) mominahabibi@Mominas-MBP About_LSC %
 ```
-Example 2:
+- - Example 2:
 ```
-code
+(base) mominahabibi@Mominas-MBP About_LSC % grep -H -i organizations *port.txt
+Progress_report.txt:that emphasizes strengthening quality at individual organizations Progress_report.txt:in other nonprofit organizations that work as partners with our Progress_report.txt:associations and community organizations.
+Meetings are also State_Planning_Report.txt:Organizations are like elephants -- slow to change State_Planning_Report.txt:organizations, or, in some instances, took their skills and talents State_Planning_Report.txt:organizations to a deeper involvement in state planning and higher State_Planning_Report.txt:increase the capacities of three community-based organizations.
+State_Planning_Report.txt:twelve LSC organizations.
+Recommendations that programs improve State_Planning_Report.txt:serve clients whom LSC-funded organizations could not State_Planning_Report.txt:community education site for immigrant advocacy organizations.
+State_Planning_Report.txt:the state's 33 nonprofit civil legal services organizations, has State_Planning_Report.txt:legal services organizations, religious communities, the judiciary, State_Planning_Report.txt:lawyers and cultural organizations to address the need for State_Planning_Report.txt:The organizations and institutions, which comprise our State_Planning_Report.txt:to decisions to consolidate the five organizations.
+In 2001, final State_Planning_Report.txt:individuals and organizations involved in the support and delivery State_Planning_Report.txt:organizations that target very specific populations or legal State_Planning_Report.txt:problems.
+Others are part of larger organizations that focus on State_Planning_Report.txt:including other client-centered non-profit organizations, and a State_Planning_Report.txt:county bars, law schools, public interest legal organizations, and State_Planning_Report.txt:communitybased organizations, and the organized bar.
+A consultant State_Planning_Report.txt:whether maintenance of three separate organizations continues to State_Planning_Report.txt:organizations adopt new structures and approaches that can cope State_Planning_Special_Report.txt:LSC understands that organizations can be reluctant to embrace Strategic_report.txt:organizations - the combined Conference of State Court Judges and Strategic_report.txt:organizations to obtain distance learning opportunities, allowing Strategic_report.txt:individuals and organizations with special knowledge or experience Strategic_report.txt:pro bono and legal services organizations and the support and Strategic_report.txt:area.
+Organizations are able to use the site's extensive resources Strategic_report.txt:host organizations to revise content without a webmaster or Strategic_report.txt:endeavors with a host of national organizations - NLADA, AARP Legal Strategic_report.txt:LSC works cooperatively with several national organizations that Strategic_report.txt:reason poverty organizations have not "more completely answered the Strategic_report.txt:awards, LRI resources, our partnerships with national organizations commission_report.txt:unemployment.
+Farmworker community organizations have found that commission_report.txt:Organizations commission_report.txt:funded, non-profit organizations is limited.
+See March Comments at commission_report.txt:(testimony of Jack Londen, Attorney at Law).
+These organizations commission_report.txt:nonprofit organizations, such as the Mexican American Legal Defense commission_report.txt:Consequently, these non-profit legal organizations are not a commission_report.txt:H-2A workers from non-LSC funded nonprofit organizations and (base) mominahabibi@Mominas-MBP About_LSC %
 ```
+`-H` command line is used to force `grep` to print the file name along with the output lines. for sure, this is a useful command especially the time that we are searching multiple files with similar content and we just want to quickly identify which file contains the matching lines.
+Also, when troubleshooting or debugging it will be so useful because it will show which file contains problematice lines making it easier to address the issue.

 - Fourth alternate way of using the command grep with
 Example 1: